grind-rip/docs/heaps.md

 It is possible to implement a heap as a linked list, where each element points to its parent and children, however, in practice, heaps are stored in arrays, with an implicit pointer structure determined by array indices.
 For zero-based arrays as in C, the rule is that a node at position `i` has children at positions `2*i+1` and `2*i+2`; in the other direction, a node at position `i` has a parent at position `(i-1)/2` (which rounds down in C).
 This is equivalent to storing a heap in an array by reading through the tree in breadth-first search order:

+NOTE: A perfect binary tree, a binary tree in which all interior nodes have two children and all leaves have the same depth or same level (the level of a node defined as the number of edges or links from the root node to a node) has a depth of `log₂(n+1)-1`, where `n` is the number of nodes.

 ```
     0
    / \